-Thomas Hamilton is Dean of the Basic College.
-All freshmen students are automatically enrolled in Basic College, which is composed of comprehensive core courses in communications skills, natural science, social science and humanities.
-Dean Hamilton's office is located in the Basic College Building.
+Thomas Hamilton is Dean of the Basic College and is Vice President for Academic Affairs.
+All freshmen students are automatically enrolled in Basic College, which is composed of comprohensive core courses in communications skills, social science, natural science, and humanities.
+Dean Hamilton's office is located in the Administration Building.